 Bleach more often is poured into a clothes washer, but it also has anti-microbial properties that make it useful for air conditioning systems.
 Because air conditioners produce water through condensation as you operate them, they are prone to mold and algae.
 Chlorine bleach is used to clear blockages caused by these and prevent future growth of these organisms, but it is only effective if you use the bleach in the correct manner.
 Properly timing bleach applications to your air conditioning system should prevent microbial growth in the system without becoming a burdensome chore.

 Clean and disinfect the condensate drain pan and pipe before using the air conditioner in spring and again in fall.
 If maintenance is required, apply an additional cup of bleach or diluted bleach solution after clearing clogs or cleaning the drain pan and pipe.

-Why Use Bleach
+Why Use Bleach?

-Bleach will kill the mold and algae that grow in the air conditioner's condenser pan.
+Bleach kills the mold and algae that grow in the air conditioner condensate drain pan.
 These thrive in the moist environment produced by the air conditioner's condensation.
 The water in the pan is stagnant and slightly warmed by the air conditioner's motor.
 These produce ideal conditions for the growth of mold and algae.

-How to Use Bleach in Air Conditioners
+Using Bleach in Air Conditioners

-Frequency of Bleach Use
+Timing of Bleach Applications